 Bonney Dundee or Bonny Dundee is an English Country Dance.
-It was published by Playford (John Young) in 1721 in The Dancing Master, Vol. the first, 17th ed..
+It was published by Playford (John Young) (website) in 1721 in The Dancing Master, Vol. the first, 17th ed..
 It was interpreted by Charles Bolton (website) in 2000 and published in Retreads Vol.8.
 It is a proper Duple Minor dance.
-The dance lasts 24 bars.
+The minor set lasts 24 bars.
 It is in the key: G Minor.

 Over time The Dancing Master used this title (and tune) for two different dances.
 This is the second one.

 To the Lords of Convention 'twas Clavers who spoke.